Phone calls from Google

 Booking an appointment

-If the customer wants to book an appointment, the Assistant will confirm specific details like the customer's preferred time, type of service, or size of party.
-Once this information is confirmed, the Assistant will try to book an appointment with your business by using an online booking partner (if available) or by calling your business using the automated voice-calling technology Duplex (calls are recorded for quality assurance).
+If the customer wants to book an appointment, Assistant will confirm specific details like the customer's preferred time, type of service, or size of party.
+Once this information is confirmed, Assistant will try to book an appointment with your business by using an online booking partner (if available) or by calling your business using the automated voice-calling technology from Google Assistant (calls are monitored and recorded for quality assurance).
+At this time, appointment bookings with Google Assistant are only available in the United States.

 Checking business information

-To ensure that Google shows accurate information about your business, like your business hours, Google may occasionally call your business to confirm information that you've not yet confirmed.
-These calls may use the automated voice-calling technology Duplex (calls are recorded for quality assurance) and may result in updates to your business listing on Google Search and Maps.
+To ensure that Google shows accurate information about your business, like your business hours or the status of in-demand inventory, Google may call or text your business to confirm information that you've not yet confirmed.
+These calls or texts may use the automated voice-calling technology from Google Assistant (calls are monitored and recorded for quality assurance) and may result in updates to your business profile on Google Search and Maps.

 Learn how to update your business information on Google.

-Google offers this feature free of charge, to help connect businesses and customers.
+Google offers this feature at no charge, to help connect businesses and customers.
 Learn how Google manages any personal information it collects.

-But if you’d prefer your business not receive automated calls from the Google Assistant, you can tell us over the phone or change your settings in Google My Business:
+If you’d prefer your business not receive automated calls from Google Assistant, you can tell us over the phone or change your Business Profile settings.
+Learn about your Business Profile on Google.Tell us over the phone

-When you get a phone call from the Google Assistant, you can tell the Assistant that you don't want to receive any more calls.
+When you get a phone call from Google Assistant, you can tell Assistant that you don't want to receive any more calls.
 For example, you can say:

 - "Please remove my business from your list."

-- If you haven't verified your business, you'll need to do so in order to opt out.
+- If you haven't verified your business, you must do so in order to opt out.
+Learn how to verify your business.

 Frequently asked questions

-The Google Assistant will only call you when a customer wants to book an appointment or when it needs to check your business hours.
-The Assistant will avoid calling you during late night and early morning hours.
+Google Assistant will only call you when a customer wants to book an appointment, check the restaurant wait time, or when it needs to check your business hours or the status of in-demand inventory.
+Assistant will avoid calling you during late night and early morning hours.

 How do I update my business information on Google?